AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 #### Option A: Map 1×Native to 1×Web

 Mapping one React Native element to one browser element can be achieved in many ways - a hash object, a Higher order component or a library.
-A particularly mature & powerful library is [react-native-web](https://github.com/necolas/react-native-web). provides [react-native elements & API](https://github.com/necolas/react-native-web/blob/master/src/index.js) for the web, allowing React Native apps to produce web apps, with almost no effort.
+A particularly mature & powerful library is [react-native-web](https://github.com/necolas/react-native-web). provides [react-native elements & API (including styles!! :fire:)](https://github.com/necolas/react-native-web/blob/master/src/index.js) for the web, allowing React Native apps to produce web apps, with almost no effort.

-Our prototype needed the reverse workflow - but regardless, there are serious limitations that can effect styling and semantics.
+The prototype I'm buiding needs **the reverse workflow, web to native**, so its not really appropriate.
+But regardless, there are  serious styling/semantics limitations in using this project (and technique).
 The project [self describes its use case](https://github.com/KodersLab/react-native-for-web#why-use-react-native-for-web) as cheap cross-platform with a [limited palette](https://necolas.github.io/react-native-web/storybook/?selectedKind=APIs&selectedStory=Clipboard&full=0&down=1&left=1&panelRight=0&downPanel=kadirahq%2Fstorybook-addon-actions%2Factions-panel).

 #### Option B: Platform switching logic

 Using expressions to render different markup per platform is possible.
-But messy.
-Plus, the platform is not a run-time variable, so it should not be treated as such.
+But it means expressions could end up ANYWHERE.
+And logically, the platform is not a run-time variable, so it should not be treated as such.

 #### Option C: Use domain components parametised by platform

+NOTE: There are a few ways to acheive this - described is just the "simplist" idiomatic technique I first reached for - and never found a reason to change

+##### React recap

 React components are functions that build virtualDOM (domain), which maps to elements (platform).
-We can use _another_ [function to create a React component](https://www.ibm.com/developerworks/library/j-ft10/) _parametised_ with platform elements.
-Depending on your programming-heritage, you may refer to this _creating function_ as a `<component>Factory` or a [`<component>Partial`](https://medium.com/functional-javascript/higher-order-functions-78084829fff4) in the example below:
+We can use _another function_ to create a React component ([factory function](https://www.ibm.com/developerworks/library/j-ft10/) _parametised_ with platform elements.
+Depending on your programming-heritage/preference, you might refer the _factory_ as a [partial](https://medium.com/functional-javascript/higher-order-functions-78084829fff4) instead.

 ##### ASIDE: Decouple style only